-Mr. Barnes is a founding partner of the firm.
+Rick Barnes is a founding partner of Goodell DeVries.
 He represents clients in complex tort, commercial, and product liability litigation.
-During his career, he has represented a variety of clients in disputes involving pharmaceuticals, medical devices, antitrust, breach of contract, unfair trade practices, aviation, commercial torts, and state procurement laws.
-He has defended companies in federal and state court class actions in Maryland, West Virginia, Alabama, Ohio, Pennsylvania, and California.
+Recognized as a leading practitioner in these fields by Chambers USA and Best Lawyers, he was awarded 2015's Maryland Leadership in Law Award from The Daily Record.
+During his career, Rick has represented a variety of clients in disputes involving pharmaceuticals, medical devices, patents, trademarks and the Lanham Act, antitrust, breach of contract, unfair trade practices, aviation, commercial torts, covenants not to compete, and state procurement laws.
+He has defended companies in federal and state court class actions in Maryland, Florida, West Virginia, Alabama, Ohio, Pennsylvania, and California.

 Mr. Barnes serves as defense liaison counsel for dozens of generic pharmaceutical defendants in the Zantac multidistrict litigation (MDL) and as lead defense counsel for a pharmaceutical company in the personal injury product liability and consumer class action multidistrict litigation related to over-the-counter medicine ranitidine (Zantac) and alleged exposure to N-Nitrosodimethylamine (NDMA).